 The Daily Grind on a Shoestring

 After securing that authority and respect, with other parts of the enterprise eager to help as they can, you still have to manage and monitor all those compliance chores.
-That requires two more skills: assigning compliance tasks to the proper risk owners, and cultivating effective communication channels back to you in compliance HQ.
+That requires two more skills: assigning compliance tasks to the proper risk owners and cultivating effective communication channels back to you in compliance with HQ.